MaximeHeckel/HarborJS/README.md

 ##TODO:

+- Config File : JSON with hostname, plugin list, etc.

-- Registering new app : check if the name of the app already exists
+- Registering new app : check if the name of the app already exists ( almost done )

 - Error handling : when creating apps or databases

-- Stream logs to view : look [here](http://stackoverflow.com/questions/22594313/docker-api-show-container-logs-in-a-webpage)

 - Vagrantfile : For fast deployment